floweredscarf/su25/labs/lab12/index.md

 push-up insertion.
 Each of these cases can be explained by upholding the binary search invariant.

-Note: the end results of the cases on the right side (push-up when parent is a 3-node) will require the parent to push-up and split again.
+Note: the end results of the cases on the right side (push-up when the parent node has three elements) will require the parent to push-up and split again.

 ![insert-summary](img/23-insert-summary.png){: style="max-height: 400px;" }